mbiondis/starter-pack-revenue-cloud/README.md

 This repo contains everything needed to use **Salesforce CPQ** and **Salesforce Billing** in any org.
 > Make sure to update the latest *{version number}* for each file in the `force-app/main/default/installedPackages` (details [here](https://install.steelbrick.com))
 ## Installation
-You can either create a brand new Scratch Org to test out the functionality, or push the repo to a previously created org
+You can either create a brand new Scratch Org to test out the functionality, or push the repo to a previously created org.
 ### New Scratch Org
 > Make sure you defined a default Dev Hub
 - Run the setup shell script